 Where to stay?

 Montreal is a city of neighbourhoods, much like New York, every neighbourhood feels like its own little city.
 Most hotels are located in Old Montreal and Downtown.
-Other great places to stay are The Plateau, Little Italy and the South West.
+Other great places to stay are The Plateau, Little Italy and the South West, if you are looking for vacation rentals.
 All of these parts of the city are filled with great restaurants, bars and shops.

 WHEN TO GO?